k98kurz/tapescript/readme.md

 Note that each `OP_` function has an alias that excludes the `OP_` prefix; e.g.
 `OP_PUSH d1` can also be written `PUSH d1`.
 Op names are not case-sensitive, and several ops have additional aliases.
-Variable and macro names are case-sensitive.
+Variable, macro names, and string values are case-sensitive.

 The following functions are also available for VM-compatible serialization:
 - `bytes_to_int`